malinda-pich/academic-kickstart/content/slides/first-slidedeck/index.md

 **THE WAYBACK MACHINE**

+Try typing in the URL of a website.
+You will be able to see a snapshot of that website across time.

+I typed in carleton.ca and this is where I was taken after I clicked enter

+---

+**THE WAYBACK MACHINE**

 “This system is limited: not only do visitors largely need to know the URL or exact phrase in the first place, they are also limited to individual readings of single webpages”